By Nate Beyer

 Manahatta by Mary Kathryn Nagle.
 Directed by Laurie Woolery.
 Yale Rep at Yale Repertory Theatre, 1120 Chapel Street, New Haven, CT, through February 15.

 William Faulkner believed that “The past is never dead.
 It’s not even past.”
 Mary Kathryn Nagle’s profound and moving new play Manahatta insists that we have yet to come to grips with that elemental truth.

-The play parallels Jane’s ascension to the top of Lehman Brothers with the deal-making between the Lenape and the Dutch, leading up to the “purchase” of the island by the Europeans.
+The play parallels Jane’s ascension to the top of Lehman Brothers with the dealmaking between the Lenape and the Dutch, leading up to the “purchase” of the island by the Europeans.
 Jane becomes CFO during the early stages of Lehman’s crash.
-(Her trajectory echoes that of Erin Callahan’s, the young woman from a middle-class Queens family who rose to the same position during Lehman’s undoing.)
+(Her trajectory echoes that of Erin Callahan, the young woman from a middle-class Queens family who rose to the same position during Lehman’s undoing.)
 In addition to actors playing multiple roles, some of the same lines are repeated, accruing sardonic sting, in the two time periods.
-“There’s no such thing as enough” Jeffery King proclaims, when he is Dick Fuld (Lehman CEO) and the Dutch West India company leader Peter Minuit.
+“There’s no such thing as enough” Jeffery King proclaims, both as Dick Fuld (Lehman CEO) and as the Dutch West India company leader Peter Minuit.
 Even Le-le-wa’-you becomes increasingly enthusiastic about trading beaver pelts, eagerly preparing more furs for sale.
 More becomes the bottom line of this disastrous game.